VzxPLnHqr/joyGP/README.md

 * Programs in JoyGP operate on stacks.
 * There is a stack for each allowed datatype.
 * Programs are composed of smaller programs.
 The smallest programs are elementary operations.
-* If an operation expects a value from a stack, and the stack is empty, the execution program expects a value from a stack, and the stack is empty, we just skip it!
+* If an operation expects a value from a stack, and the stack is empty, we just skip it (a `no_op`)!

 ##### Acknowledgement